GhostRider2023/Deep_Fake_Detection_Model/README.md

 ## 📈 Results

 - Achieved an accuracy of **80%** on the validation dataset.
-- Balanced performance on real and fake videos, even with limited data.
+- Balanced performance on real and fake videos